FStarLang/FStar/doc/book/part2/part2_par.rst

 value for the state ``s0`` returns a pair ``(x, s1)`` with the result of the computation ``x:a`` and a final value for the state ``s1``.

-For example, a computation that read the state, incremented it, and returned the initial value of the state, could be expressed as shown below.
+For example, a computation that reads the state, increments it, and returns the initial value of the state, can be expressed as shown below.

 .. literalinclude:: ../code/Part2.STInt.fst